 Org Mode info-page for GNU's application to GSoC 2012

-Org Mode GSoC 2012 Mentor Page
+Org Mode GSoC 2012 Admin Page

 Please note the following disclaimer before relying on the information given below:

 "The following information is quoted verbatim from Google's excellent faq page.
-It summarizes all the information relevant for GSoC 2012 mentors.
+It summarizes all the information relevant for GSoC 2012 admins.
 "We" in the following text stands for "Google", not for "Org Mode" or "GNU".

 If you want the complete, up-to date and authorized information, please visit Google's GSoC 2012 page."